JJLongoria/aura-helper-xml-compressor/README.md

     Method to compress a XML File, a List of files or entire folder (and subfolders) in Async mode

  - [**getSortOrderValues()**](#getsortordervalues)

+    Method to get the Sort Order values object

 ---
 ## [**onCompressFailed(onFailedCallback)**](#oncompressfailedonfailedcallback)